mtechaccess/git-backup/README.md

 <key>ProgramArguments</key>
 <array>
   <string>/Users/loki/.npm-packages/bin/git-backup</string>
-  <string>-c</string>
+  <string>-b</string>
 </array>
 ```

-You can find out where this is using the following command in the terminal: `which gitbackup`
+You can find out where this is using the following command in the terminal: `which git-backup`

 Then copy the plist to the `~/Library/LaunchAgents` directory.
 Finally, load it: `launchctl load ~/Library/LaunchAgents/uk.co.mtechaccess.git-backup.plist`